-Audit and Risk Committee: Julia Hoare (Chair and Independent Director), Graham Cockroft (effective 26 July 2022) (Independent Director), Michelle Henderson (Independent Director) and Mark Verbiest (Board Chair and Independent Director).
-Each director has relevant qualifications and experience for the purposes of the Audit and Risk Committee - see the skills matrix at recommendation 2.5 and their biographies at meridianenergy.co.nz/about-us/board-ofdirectors.
+Audit and Risk Committee: Julia Hoare (Chair and Independent Director), Graham Cockroft (Independent Director), Michelle Henderson (Independent Director) and Mark Verbiest (Board Chair and Independent Director).
+Each director has relevant qualifications and experience for the purposes of the Audit and Risk Committee - see the skills matrix at recommendation 2.5 and their biographies.
 This Committee comprises a minimum of three directors and will consist only of independent directors.
 Its primary objective is to assist the Board in fulfilling its responsibilities in all matters related to Meridian's risk management and financial accounting and reporting.

-The Committee meets at least four times a year and otherwise on an as required basis to ensure it fulfils its responsibilities, with agenda items generally relating to:
+The Committee meets at least six times a year and otherwise on an as required basis to ensure it fulfils its responsibilities, with agenda items generally relating to:

-- financial governance

-- external financial reporting

-- external audit

-- the internal control environment and internal audit

-- risk management, compliance and insurance.
+- financial governance - · external financial reporting - · environmental, social and governance reporting - external audit - the internal control environment and internal audit - · risk management, compliance and insurance.